 While most of the characters lack some of the powers of their video game counterparts, Dhalsim is an especially notable example.
 In the games, he's a stretching, fire-breathing yoga master.
 In the movie, he's a bullied lab technician with no powers.
 Supposedly, he was going to get his powers in the sequel, but it was never made.

 Where to even begin with 1993's Super Mario Bros.?
 The entire Koopa family as shown in the film are changed from badass fire-breathing turtle dragon sorcerers into fairly average humanoids, with the only strange thing about them being that they evolved from dinosaurs rather than apes.
 Koopa troopas and goombas zigzag into Adaptational Badass by changing into big burly guys with tiny heads, but then it gets subverted when you see them in action.
 Mario and Luigi never once jump on someone's head or change into tanukis.
-There's even a brief moment at the end where the movie teases us by having the Devolution Device used on King — er, excuse me, President Koopa, turning him into a Tyrannosaurus Rex.
+There's even a brief moment at the end where the movie teases us by having the Devolution Device used on King — correction, President Koopa, turning him into a Tyrannosaurus Rex.
 Sadly, a T. Rex still isn't quite as badass as a fire-breathing turtle dragon, and he ends up being an Anticlimax Boss anyway, getting devolved into primordial ooze in short order.